radiantlogic-v8/documentation-eoc/documentation/environments/applications/endpoints-overview.md

 ### Control Panel

-The **CONTROL PANEL UI** endpoint provides access to the Main Control Panel of FID and is enabled by default after the environment is created.
+The **CONTROL PANEL UI** endpoint provides access to the main Control Panel of Identity Data Management and is enabled by default after the environment is created.

 ![image description](images/cp-endpoint.png)